Lennartjvw/upnext/README.md

 # upnext
-webb app for a list with release date of games
+webb application that shows release date of games (PS4 only).
+First commits are comming!